Kelp-framework/Kelp/README.md

 ### Destinations

-You can direct HTTP paths to subroutines in your modules or, you can use inline code.
+You can direct HTTP paths to subroutines in your classes or, you can use inline code.

 ```perl